danielegrattarola/hadoop-learning/README.md

 You can find a detailed recount of my experiments with these scripts and dataset [here](http://exsubstantia.com/ai/Estimating%20performance%20of%20Hadoop%20systems%20with%20deep%20learning.pdf.zip).

 ## Dependencies
-The dependencies for the scripts include: [kears](http://keras.io/#installation), [scikit-learn](http://scikit-learn.org/stable/install.html), [pandas](http://pandas.pydata.org/), [h5py](http://packages.ubuntu.com/trusty/python-h5py), Numpy and Matplotlib (these last two are also dependecies of Keras).
+The dependencies for the scripts include: [Keras](http://keras.io/#installation), [scikit-learn](http://scikit-learn.org/stable/install.html), [Pandas](http://pandas.pydata.org/), [h5py](http://packages.ubuntu.com/trusty/python-h5py), [Numpy](https://www.scipy.org/scipylib/download.html) and [Matplotlib](http://matplotlib.org/users/installing.html) (these last two are also dependecies of Keras).

-**WARNING**: since I use the [Tensorflow](https://www.tensorflow.org/versions/r0.10/get_started/index.html) backend for Keras, I performed some memory management which is strictly related to TF.
+**WARNING**: since I use the [TensorFlow](https://www.tensorflow.org/versions/r0.10/get_started/index.html) backend for Keras, I performed some memory management which is strictly related to TF.
 I can't guarantee that the scripts will work on the Theano backend.

 ## Setup